 Frédéric Pascal, professor of L2S laboratory and chairholder

 AI chair with Lusis

 "Lusis is the publisher of TANGO, a high-performance transactional platform. performance for payments systems and corporate finance. deal.

-Lusis and CentraleSupélec have joined forces in creating a research chair to strengthen their collaboration in the field of Artificial Intelligence applied to the banking domain.
+Lusis and CentraleSupélec have created a research chair to strengthen their collaboration in Artificial Intelligence in the banking domain.

 "The Bridgeable chair is one of 16 chairs selected by the ANR.
 Bridgeable, for BRIDinG thE gAp Between iterative proximaL methods and nEural networks, deals with the links existing between neural networks and certain advanced optimization concepts.
 It is funded to the tune of 1.3 million euros distributed between the ANR (€ 500,000) and the three partners of the chair: Schneider Electric, GE Healthcare and IFPEN (€ 800,000).